Chetumal province: History

-The first settlements in Chetumal were established by Palaeo-indians before 8000 BC, during the Lithic Period of Mesoamerica.
-The first permanent settlements in Chetumal are believed to have been established by Maya farmers from the Guatemalan highlands by 2000 BC, during the Archaic period of Mesoamerica.
-The first state or province encompassing Maya settlements in Chetumal is presumed to have been formed by 100 AD, during the Late Preclassic period of Mesoamerica.
+The first settlements in what would become Chetumal were established by Palaeoindians before 8000 BC, during the Lithic period.
+The first permanent settlements in the area, though, are credited to Maya farmers newly arrived from the Maya Highlands by 2000 BC, during the Archaic to Preclassic period transition.
+The first complex polity encompassing said settlements is presumed to have been formed by AD 100, during the Preclassic.